Chapter 6:

 This time, she missed her shot, the projectile flew over the apple.

 Despite my surprise, however, my plan was already clear in my mind.
 “I am...
-What do you mean by that?”
-I asked, instead of answering.
+What do you mean by that?”, I asked back, instead of answering.

 Due to the conditioning of my previously given answers, I knew she would have the instinctive reaction to shoot as soon as I was done speaking.
 Because of this, I knew exactly what to do to prove my immortality.
 As soon as I finished my sentence, I brought one of my hands to my head as quickly as I could and grabbed the apple.

 The slingshot crackled, and the projectile arrived in the blink of an eye.
 200 points, a perfect shot, right on target, splitting the apple in half with its force and precision.
 My hand acted as a cushion to stop the pellet in its path.
-The little steel ball was now lodged in my hand, which was bleeding profusely.
+The little steel ball was now lodged in my hand, which was in turn bleeding profusely.
 In addition to the piercing, the blunt damage was powerful.
-It had probably broken some of my metacarpals.
+Some of my metacarpals were probably in shambles.

 It did hurt, yes.
 However, it was nowhere near being eviscerated by Akashi.